 While there are some advantages to being your own registered agent, the disadvantages outweigh them.
 Take the following into consideration.

-1. You will always have to be available during business hours
+1. You will have to be available during business hours

-Because registered agents are expected to receive legal documents and relevant correspondence (which comes through the mail), you must always be available at the office during business hours.
-This means that you will have to be present at your place of work every weekday from 8:00 AM to 5:00 PM.
+Because registered agents are expected to receive legal documents and relevant correspondence (which comes through the mail), you must be available at the office during business hours.
 Translation: no clocking in on your own hours, and for those of you who aren’t morning people, no sleeping in!
 You also won’t be able to leave the office early on Fridays to enjoy an early start to your weekend.

 Speaking of enjoying breaks, say goodbye to spontaneous vacations.
 You’ll have to plan your vacations with national holidays.
 Not to mention, your lunch breaks will need to be planned so you can ensure that you don’t miss mail arrivals.
 What’s the point of being an entrepreneur if you’re restricted to a strict corporate-like schedule?